 - 3.6.1.
-The Members of the Board of Directors shall have: - up-to-date and sufficient knowledge, skills and experience to fulfill their functions and to understand the business of the Company and its risks, at a level commensurate with their responsibilities, including an appropriate understanding of those areas for which an individual Member is not directly responsible but is collectively accountable together with the other Members of the Board of Directors; - b. a clear understanding of the Company's governance arrangements, their respective role and responsibilities and, where applicable, the Group structure and any possible conflicts of interest that may arise therefrom.
-The Members of the Board of Directors shall be able to contribute to the implementation of an appropriate culture, corporate values and behavior within the Board of Directors and the Company.
+The Members of the Board of Directors shall have: - a. an up-to-date understanding of the business of the Company and its risks, at a level commensurate with their responsibilities, including an appropriate understanding of those areas for which an individual Member is not directly responsible but is collectively accountable together with the other Members of the Board of Directors; and b. a clear understanding of the Company's governance arrangements, their respective role and responsibilities and, where applicable, the group structure and any possible conflicts of interest that may arise therefrom.
+Members of the Board of Directors shall be able to contribute to the implementation of an appropriate culture, corporate values and behavior within the Board of Directors and the Company.

-In particular the Members of the Board of Directors that are responsible for the implementation of laws and regulations and administrative provisions necessary to comply with Directive (EU) 2015/849 shall have adequate knowledge, skills and experience regarding ML/TF risk identification and assessment as well as AML/CFT policies, controls and procedures.
+In particular the Members of the Board of Directors that are responsible for the implementation of laws and regulations shall have adequate knowledge, skills and experience regarding ML/TF risk identification and assessment, and AML/CFT policies, controls and procedures.
 They should have a good understanding of the Company and its business model, and the extent to which this exposes the Company to ML/TF risks.